paragliding training center

-Most paramotors run roughly in the midrange (4.5K-7.5K RPM) due to engine misfire from an incorrect fuel/air ratio.
+Most paramotors run roughly in the midrange (4.5K-7.5K RPM) due to engine misfire from a rich fuel/air ratio.
 It gets worse at higher altitudes.
 At throttle settings near cruising speed, the engine may jump from misfiring to complete firing.
 The result is a surge and then a fade requiring the pilot to move the throttle back and forth.
 As the engine "4-cycles", the vibration can be annoying.
-In addition, fuel economy is greatly effected.
-For example, a tuned Thor 130 will cruise (with a quality paraglider) straight and level at less than 0.5 gal/hr.
-Untuned, this value can double.
+In addition, fuel economy is effected.
+For example, a tuned Thor 130 will cruise (with a quality paraglider like the Ozone) straight and level at less than 0.5 gal/hr.
+With an un-tuned engine, this value can double.

-Thankfully, this problem does not harm the engine.
+Thankfully, this problem does not harm the engine in any way.
 The paramotor manufacturers use stock Walbro carburetors that have been tuned in the midrange for concrete saws and chain saws (e.g. the Huskvarna K1260, 3120K), not paramotors.
-There is not some method to adjust the midrange on these carburetors, unlike some other brands, like the Bing.
+There is not some easy method to adjust the midrange on these carburetors, unlike some other brands, like the Bing.
 Most paramotors use either the Walbro WB-37 or WG-8 carburetor.

-The issue is in the idle/low speed circuit of the Walbro carburetors and is caused by too much fuel and not enough air entering the engine at midrange operation.
-The problem is fixed either by increasing the amount of air entering the engine through the midrange (throttle plate modification) or by decreasing the amount of fuel entering the engine through the idle progression holes (the WB-37).
+The issue is in the idle/low speed circuit of the Walbro carburetors and is caused by too much fuel and not enough air entering the engine during midrange operation.
+The problem can be fixed either by increasing the amount of air entering the engine (throttle plate modification in the WG-8) or by decreasing the amount of fuel entering the engine by plugging one of the idle progression holes (the WB-37).
 It is easier to plug an idle progression hole but these are only accessible in the WB-37 so this cannot be done in the WG-8.

 Replacing or modifying the main jet with a smaller one should also be done if you are flying at high altitudes.
 However, pilots do not run at full throttle that much so tuning the midrange of the engine is much more important.